laderast/BMI535slides/06_HBase.md

+# An Introduction to Column Store Databases

-# What is HBase?
+## What is HBase?

 - Column store database
 - Created as part of Apache project

-# What is a column store database?
+## What is a column store database?

 A database technology that focuses on the columns of the data, not the rows.

-# Glossary of Terms
+## Glossary of Terms

 From https://www.bmc.com/blogs/hadoop-hbase/